lanhp-vn/opencv-headshot-tracking-arduino/README.md

 - [Arduino Servo Library](https://www.arduino.cc/reference/en/libraries/servo/)
 - [Computer Vision Zone](https://www.computervision.zone/)

-## 📄 License

-This project is developed for educational purposes as part of a Computer Vision course at Fulbright University Vietnam.
-Feel free to use and modify for academic and non-commercial applications.

-## 🚀 Future Enhancements

 - **Multi-player Support**: Extended tracking for multiple users
 - **Advanced Gestures**: Recognition of complex hand movements